The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 The Secret lagoon S-Iceland

-The weather was perfect, it was a calm, bright June night.
-We arrived at 9:30 pm and the guide took us to one of the hot springs behind the lagoon to dig up rye-bread, which he had been cooking in the hot spring for 24 hours.
+The weather was perfect; it was a calm, bright June night.
+We arrived at 9:30 pm, and the guide took us to one of the hot springs behind the lagoon to dig up rye bread that he had been cooking in it for 24 hours.

 Hot spring rye bread at the Secret Lagoon